JUNE 15 - AUGUST 28, 2024

 Howng’s practice brings attention to the critical role native plants play in local ecology, as well as the consequences of their removal.
 To do this, she often creates surreal, future versions of local flora that have learned to camouflage with synthetic colors as a survival tactic.

-A fantastical canopy of 230 neon coneflowers, Coneflower Canopy invokes a future world in which coneflowers have climbed to the canopy layer of their biome and assumed neon colors to warn other species about increased development and plastic use.
+A fantastical canopy of 280 neon coneflowers (including 50 additional sculptures to the 2022 debut installation), Coneflower Canopy invokes a future world in which coneflowers have climbed to the canopy layer of their biome and assumed neon colors to warn other species about increased development and plastic use.

 The coneflower is a drought-tolerant, endangered species native to the mid-Atlantic region also known as echinacea.
 Echinacea’s iconic aesthetic--bright petals and a cone-shaped center--serve a biological purpose within the larger ecosystem: to attract pollinators.
 Pollinators come for the colors but stay for the nectar.
 As songbirds, goldfinches, bees, and butterflies move from flower to flower collecting nectar, their movement of pollen enables a habitat that both humans and animals rely on for survival.
 Worldwide, we can thank pollinators for one of every three bites of food humans take, as well as more than 1,300 plants we use to make food, beverages, medicines, spices, and fabric.